THE ORIGIN OF THE MORMON CHURCH

 [See: Pearl of Great Price: Book of Moses, Chapter 4, v.
 1-4; Gospel Principles, 1992, p.
 17-18]

 Now, this isn’t something Mormon missionaries will tell you on your porch (for obvious reasons).
 But this is the official teaching of the Mormon Church.
-The church’s official website (LDS.org) even acknowledges this.
-For example, click here to see (scroll down to the second question).
+The church’s official website even acknowledges this.
+For example, click here to see.
 In case they delete this page or change the link, it says there:

 The Mormon Church also denies the Biblical account of the virgin birth.
 It teaches instead that the human body given to Jesus at His birth was the product of physical relations between God the Father who visited Earth and had relations with Mary (who was previously his spirit daughter in Heaven!).
 [For Mormon sources that teach this, see: utlm.org/onlineresources/ldsleadersconceptofjesus.htm and letusreason.org/lds10.htm]

 The Mormon Church teaches that Jesus’ death on the cross brings about a general salvation for all mankind.
-The result of this salvation, according to the Mormon Church, is that all mankind (including the worst of sinners) will be resurrected and given eternal life in 1 of 3 different levels in Heaven.
+The result of this salvation, according to the Mormon Church, is that all mankind (including the worst of sinners) will be resurrected and given eternal life in one of three different levels in Heaven.
 [Gospel Principles, published by LDS, 1992, p.
 74, 297-298]

 3. Celestial (the highest, for faithful Mormons)